justin107d/justin107d/README.md

 ## Welcome to my Github!

 I am currently living in Connecticut working with django and react.
-I have been playing with python for a few years now and have recently been diving into django and front-end development.
-Please feel free to reach out if you would like to talk about coding in general, a project, to network or if you would like help.
-I am a semi regular attendee of the Connecticut coders meet up at the makerspace in Hartford on Sunday mornings.
+I have been coding in python for a few years now and continuing to explore other areas and languages.
+Please feel free to reach out if you would like to talk about coding in general, a project, to network, or if you would like help.

 <br/>